Sapphirine/dream-generator/README.md

 git submodule update
 ```

+### Initialize

+## Folder Structure
+- data: Folder used to keep temporary data and metadata.
+- extern: All submodule repositories are here.
+- models: Pre-trained CycleGAN models for running the image translation.
+- results: The outputs from the algorithm.
+- scripts: All supporting scripts are here.

 ## Acknowledgments
 - An overview and reference to the CycleGAN model can be found [here](https://junyanz.github.io/CycleGAN/).
 - The CycleGAN model repository can be found [here](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).